Bessel van der Kolk, MD

 So if you’re looking to integrate some body-based exercises into your practice, where might you begin?
-Some innovative, evidence-based interventions that Bessel advocates for include:
+Over the years, Bessel has researched a number of innovative somatic interventions through his Trauma Research Foundation.
+A few that Bessel advocates for include:

 The common factor behind all these therapies is that they’re experiential – they allow a person to feel a new way of being, rather than just imagine it.
 Such approaches, Bessel argues, offer more targeted ways to help clients release the remnants of trauma stored in the body.